hellotham/hello-astro/src/pages/about.md

 socialImage: ../images/undraw/undraw_about_me.png
 ---

-This is starter template for a full featured marketing and blog website based on the following:
+This is multi-purpose Astro starter template based on the following:

 - [Astro](https://astro.build/) as a modern static site generator
 - [TypeScript](https://www.typescriptlang.org/)